 TRI facilities must report any chemicals that are transferred offsite to other facilities.
 These recipient facilities can dispose of the wastes in various ways, some of which are modeled by RSEI.
 Some of the offsite facilities that receive chemicals from TRI facilities are treatment, storage and disposal (TSD) facilities regulated under the federal Resources Conservation and Recovery Act (RCRA).
 These facilities were required to report their own releases to TRI for the first time in 1998.
 The new reporting requirement means that there is the potential for doublecounting releases that are transferred by a TRI facility to an offsite facility (and so reported to TRI), then released by a RCRA-regulated TSD (and reported again).
-The PDR uses facilities' RCRA identification numbers to match releases reported by TSD facilites to offsite transfers from other TRI reporters, and omits the matching offsite transfer from the summary.
+The National Data Analysis uses facilities' RCRA identification numbers to match releases reported by TSD facilities to offsite transfers from other TRI reporters, and omits the matching offsite transfer from the summary.
 RSEI makes no such adjustments.
-For more information on the method used in the PDR, see chapter 1 of the current PDR.

-5 Selection of SIC Codes
+5 Selection of Industry Classification Codes